FMCSA IFTA

 How Does the FMCSA Enforce Compliance with IFTA Regulations?

 Non-compliance with IFTA regulations can result in penalties, such as fines and interest charges, imposed by both the base jurisdiction and the jurisdictions where the carrier operated.
-Want to know about The UCR registration.
+Want to know about The UCR registration?
 FMCSA may also take enforcement actions, such as issuing out-of-service orders, suspending or revoking operating authority, or imposing other penalties as deemed necessary.

 Are There Any Exemptions or Special Circumstances Under FMCSA IFTA?

-It is crucial for carriers to familiarize themselves with the specific regulations and exemptions in each jurisdiction they operate to ensure compliance with FMCSA IFTA.
+Carriers must familiarize themselves with the specific regulations and exemptions in each jurisdiction they operate to ensure compliance with FMCSA IFTA.

 How Can Carriers Ensure Compliance with FMCSA IFTA?